TITLE: Youth Center Program Specialist – TGNC & SOS

 - Ability to work remotely and independently at times and as part of a highly collaborative professional team with enthusiasm and commitment

-- Minimum of 2 years’ experience working or volunteering in human services, youth development or LGBTQ-focused nonprofit
+- Minimum of 2 years’ experience in youth development, human services, LGBTQ+ nonprofits, or suicide prevention/mental health fields.

 - Maintain a high level of enthusiasm and positive attitude